lolilo/VisuaLisPy/README.md

 Complete interpretation involves applying the [parse method followed by the eval method](https://github.com/lolilo/lispy_web/blob/master/scheme_interpreter/lis.py#L259).
 We assign the output value to the variable val.

-Though I intially had plans to include visualization of interpretation and scoping in my web application, time contraints and a stronger desire to parse a more challenging language had me drop this from my list of priorities.
+Though I initially had plans to include visualization of interpretation and scoping in my web application, time constraints and a stronger desire to parse a more challenging language had me drop this from my list of priorities.

 JavaScript Parser
 ------------------